holiday01/HCCImm/README.md

 Users can get the estimated proportions of the 17 immune cells running main.sh.
 The requirement of the script is above,
 * -i, input data (CSV file or TXT file)
 * -p, platform (rnaseq or microarray)
-* -n, if data is raw count (raw or nraw for microarray or tpm for rnaseq)
+* -n, if data is raw count (raw for microarray or tpm for rnaseq)
 * -o, the director that is the output for preprocessing as well as the input for HCCImm
 * -s, the proportions of 17 cells.